Örebro SK: The first years

 The club was founded in 1908 when a group of 79 youngsters split from IFK Örebro following internal conflicts; Pelle Molin and Karl Graflund were the protagonists of the newly founded club.
 The club was first suggested to be named Örebro Idrottsförening (eng: Örebro athletic association) or Örebro Allmänna Idrottsklubb (eng: Örebro Public Athletic club), but the final choice was that the club should be called Örebro Sportklubb (ÖSK) and should play in all black.

 In 1909 ÖSK won their first title, a local bandy tournament.
 The club's first football match was played the same year and in 1911 they first played league football in the Örebro League. ÖSK won the league for the first time in 1913.

 In 1917 they participated in the Västmanland-Närkeserien and reached the semifinals in district championship.

+Örebro SK team photo from the 1920s.

 In 1920 the first coach arrived, Hjalmar Bergman, and ÖSK participated in the cup for the national championship. ÖSK also played its first international match against B 93 Copenhagen.

 1922 the club changed from all black to white shirts and black shorts.

 Örebro SK celebrated 15 years anniversary in 1923 and Eyravallen, since 2005 known as Behrn Arena.

 In 1925 Örebro finished last in Division 2 but were allowed to stay due to the fieldowner rule.
 In 1926 ÖSK was promoted to Division 1.
 After a first game draw, Örebro lost 0–4 to Westermalms IF in Stockholm and were relegated back to Division 2.